tkw1536/inform.everyone.wtf/static/index.md

 This section of the document applies to all websites.
 Additional site-specific terms are found at the bottom of this document.

-Anyone not living in the UK may use my website(s) for their intensed purpose(s).
+Anyone not living in the UK may use my website(s) for their intended purpose(s).
-It is not feasible for me to offer service to UK users as I do not posess the legal expertise to determine what compliance with the Online Safety Bill would entail.
+It is not feasible for me to offer service to UK users as I do not possess the legal expertise to determine what compliance with the Online Safety Bill would entail.

+Furthermore, you may not access my website(s) in order to use them to train any machine learning model.
+This also includes accessing my website(s) via any chat-based AI service that might use part of my website as training data.

 Within the scope of GDPR I act as a data controller.
 You can also consider me as the Data Protection Officer for my websites.